mozmeao/platform-docs/docs/install.md

 ### Local

-To make the server run, make sure your virtualenv is activated with `pyenv activate bedrock`, and then run the server:
+To make the server run, make sure your virtualenv is activated, and then run the server:

     npm start

 Wait for the server to start up and then browse to <http://localhost:8000>

-Congratulations, you should now have your own copy of [www.mozilla.org](https://www.mozilla.org) running locally!
+Congratulations, you should now have your own copy running locally! 🎉

 ### Prod Mode